Session 07-05 - Bayes’ Theorem

 Practice Problem 2 (Exam-Style)

-A medical test has sensitivity 85% and specificity 90%.
+A medical test has a true positive rate of 85% and a true negative rate of 90%.

 - Interpret your results